nimeshgit/azure-docs/articles/iot-central/core/concepts-architecture.md

 An IoT Central application:

-- Lets you manage the IoT devices in your solution.
+- Let you manage the IoT devices in your solution.
-- Lets you view and analyze the data from your devices.
+- Let you view and analyze the data from your devices.
 - Can export to and integrate with other services that are part of the solution.

 ## IoT Central